websemantics/hyperapp-lifecycle/README.md

                             ╰───╯  ╰──┴─╯
 ```

-> Small wrapper for Hyperapp to emulate `connected` and `disconnected` lifecycle events.
+> Small wrapper for Hyperapp and Superfine to emulate `connected` and `disconnected` lifecycle events.

 ## Overview